anilkoithara/cypress-cucumber/README.md

 - We can add more unit test, component and integration api tests to get more test coverage at lower levels and try to reduce E2E test
 Good testing `pyramid approach` reference can be viewed here https://martinfowler.com/articles/practical-test-pyramid.html
 - Cypress retry options to get rid of test flakiness

-### General comment
-- Setting up and running test in docker was bit gray area for me, might need some impovement in that area.
-- I have added the code into a branch rather than pushing into the master, branch name `ui-automation-task`